livejs/dotjs2016/README.md

 # dotjs2016

+## Questions

+1. Can the lights (that point to the stage) be turned off?
+2. Can the lights in the room be controlled via DMX512?
+3. Can we practise the talk in the venue?
+If yes, when can that happen?

 ## Requirements

 * Floor plan of the conf venue & after party
 * Size of the stage for talk & after party
-* Can the lights (that point to the stage) be turned off?
-* Can the lights in the room be controlled via DMX512?
-* Can we practise the talk in the venue?
-If yes, when can that happen?

 ### Technical